-The subject property is located on level pads with descending slopes that surround the property (Exhibit 2b).
+The property is located on descending slopes that surround the ridge near the center of the property (Exhibit 2b).
+At some point in the past, pads were graded on the top of the slopes.
 The northwest slope is approximately 20 feet high from Revello Drive and is built at 2:1 (horizontal to vertical).
 The southwest slope descends onsite approximately 65 feet to Revello Drive and has gradients of 1.25:1 to 2.25:1.
 The initial geotechnical reports (1988) for the property indicate that the subject property lies within the crown area of an ancient landslide and the head scarp of the landslide is mapped about 150 feet north of the site.
 The existing structure is about 55 years old.
 As of 1988, the report states that no significant cracks, settlement, or other evidence of ground movement were observed in the structure of appurtenances on the site.
 In addition, the report states that Revello Drive (except for the area of the Revello and Castellammare landslides - upcoast from the site) is in good repair and shows no evidence of heaving or distressed pavement, ground cracking, scarps, or broken utility lines.
 According to the 1992 geotechnical report update, the only change since the 1988 reports was some minor erosion on the southeastern facing slope.
 According to the latest geotechnical reports for the proposed addition (2000), site conditions remain the same as described in previous reports and "all findings, conclusions and recommendations made therein are still current".